Get A Sales Boost: See How Examine Automates Running Expiring Offers on Its Website

 As Examine kicked off the celebration for the 3 year anniversary of their Examine Research Digest, they promoted their flash sale by email, through dedicated blog posts, social media and via other channels they use.

 Taking this multi-channel approach (and ensuring their materials are displayed nicely in each platform) allowed Examine to reach their audience where they were, and drive them to the website where they would see the special offer to get a 40% discount when they subscribed to Examine’s Research Digest.

 The result of their campaign led to thousands of visitors taking action to get the 40% discount offer during the 24-hour period.

-If you’re preparing any campaigns for Black Friday, Cyber Monday or for any other holidays, think about using a Broadcast to automate the promotion of your campaign on your website, and to get direct conversion stats on your campaign as a whole, as well as on each call-to-action you launch on your site.
+If you’re preparing any campaigns for Black Friday, Cyber Monday or for any other holidays or events, think about using a Broadcast to automate the promotion of your campaign on your website, and to get direct conversion stats on your campaign as a whole, as well as on each call-to-action you launch on your site.

 Aside from streamlining your workflow and gaining control of launching your campaigns without help from developers, you’ll save yourself and your team lots of time.
 This way, everyone can focus on what they do best.